Kavyaeahh/Flight-Booking-App/README.md

      - Chennai to Mumbai on June 21
      - Kolkata to Bangalore on June 22
      - Visakhapatnam to Hyderabad on June 22

+3. Begin by selecting your preferred seat, ensuring your comfort throughout the flight.
+Next, enter your traveler details to personalize your journey.
+Review all the information to ensure everything is in order before proceeding to the payment simulation.
+Since this is a mock-up, there’s no actual transaction—simply navigate back to find your ticket securely saved in your profile, ready for your upcoming adventure!